BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 *   homology of anatomical entities: When comparing multiple species, only anatomical entities homologous between all species compared are considered, meaning, only anatomical entities derived from an organ existing before the divergence of the species compared.
 This requires careful annotations of the homology history of animal anatomy.
 These annotations are described in a separate project maintained by the Bgee team, see [homology annotation project on GitHub](https://github.com/BgeeDB/anatomical-similarity-annotations/ "See anatomical-similarity-annotations project on GitHub").
     In practice, when comparing expression data between several species, the anatomical entities used are those with a homology relation valid for their Least Common Ancestor (LCA), or any of its ancestral taxa.
 For instance, if comparing data between human and zebrafish, the LCA would be the taxon _Euteleostomi_; as a result, annotations to this taxon would be used, such as the relation of homology between "tetrapod parietal bone" (UBERON:0000210) and "actinopterygian frontal bone" (UBERON:0004866); but also, annotations to ancestral taxa, such as the annotation stating that "ophthalmic nerve" appeared in the _Vertebrata_ common ancestor; annotations to more recent taxa than the LCA would be discarded, such as the annotation to the "forelimb" structure (UBERON:0002102), homologous in the _Tetrapoda_ lineage.
-*   orthology of genes: relations of orthology between genes are retrieved using [OMA](https://omabrowser.org/oma/hogs/ "External link to OMA browser"); when comparing several species, Bgee identifies their Least Common Ancestor (LCA), and retrieve genes that have descended from a single common ancestral gene in that LCA.
+*   orthology of genes: relations of orthology between genes are retrieved using [OMA](https://omabrowser.org/oma/hogs/ "External link to OMA browser"); when comparing several species, Bgee identifies their Least Common Ancestor (LCA), and retrieves genes that have descended from a single common ancestral gene in that LCA.
 Relations of orthology between genes are provided in Bgee through [hierarchical orthologous groups files](#oma_hog "Jump to hierarchical orthologous groups file documentation").

 Jump to: